lauraxinli84/finetune_vs_prompt_gen_ai_f25_proj_present/README.md

 **Configuration**: 0 trainable parameters, ~500-600 tokens per query, stratified example selection ensures complete class coverage

 **Why complete coverage matters**: Without an example from each class, the model lacks a reference point for that rating level, forcing extrapolation rather than interpolation.
-Our 5-shot approach (vs. 4-shot) ensures the model sees the full sentiment spectrum.
+This 5-shot approach ensures the model sees the full sentiment spectrum.

 ### 3.5 Approach 3: LoRA Fine-Tuning